yokoffing/NextDNS-Config/README.md

 Normal blocks more malware domains, but malware domains [change quickly](https://youtu.be/9SraN9V23WA?t=71).

+blocking pop-up ads on adult sites.

+If you don't want to block aggressively, choose the Pro.
+Otherwise the Pro++
+or if you want more, the Ultimate.

 </details>

 :bulb: The **Balanced** tier is recommended for everyday browsing, based on my testing and user feedback.